joemasilotti/UI-Testing-Cheat-Sheet/README.md

 # UI Testing Cheat Sheet

+This repository is complementary code for my post, [UI Testing Cheat Sheet and Examples](http://masilotti.com/ui-testing-cheat-sheet/).
+The post goes into more detail with example images for most examples.

 The included Xcode 7 project highlights working code with a simple Test Host.
 This was last updated for Xcode 7 GM.

 ## Basic Functionality